jakob-bagterp/browserist/docs/getting-started/recommended-drivers.md

 * [Edge](./browsers/edge.md)
 * [Firefox](./browsers/firefox.md)

-## What is a Browser Driver?
+## What Is a Browser Driver?
 A browser driver is a program that controls a web browser in a similar way to scrolling, clicking and pointing with a mouse on a desktop or gestures on a touchscreen.
 The driver is responsible for controlling the behaviour of the browser and interacting with the web page by sending commands to the browser and receiving responses.

 Since Browserist is based on the [Selenium](https://www.selenium.dev) web driver for browser automation, Selenium is already included in the installation.
-Now you have to do is install a browser and its corresponding driver:
+Second and third, you only need to install a browser and its driver:

 <table>
     <thead>